 Latin America, Other.
-In addition to our operations in Brazil, we operate helicopters in Guyana and Suriname.
-We also lease helicopters and provide technical support to air operators in Chile and Mexico.
+In addition to our operations in Brazil, we operate helicopters in Suriname and also lease helicopters and provide technical support to air operators in Chile and Mexico.

 Canada.
-We own a 25% voting interest and a 40% economic interest in Cougar Helicopters Inc. ("Cougar"), a major offshore helicopter services provider in Canada.
+We own a 25% voting interest and a 40% economic interest in Cougar Helicopters Inc. ("Cougar"), an offshore helicopter services provider in Canada.
 Cougar's operations are primarily focused on serving the offshore energy industry off Canada's Atlantic coast and in the Arctic.